-- (1) Oral warning. - (2) Appropriate educational steps (such as referrals for alcohol or drug education, reflection papers, counseling, letters of apology, or directed study). - (3) Community work, which shall not be more than 80 hours per violation, and must be performed in a manner acceptable to the Judicial Administrator. - (4) Fine of not less than \$20 nor more than \$500 payable to the University Treasurer. - (5) Restriction or loss of specified privileges for a stated period not to exceed one year, including for example: - (a) in cases of misconduct in connection with University services or facilities, the student being prohibited from further use of those services or facilities other than in the course of his or her work or study; or
+(1) Oral warning.

+(2) Appropriate educational steps (such as referrals for alcohol or drug education, reflection papers, counseling, letters of apology, or directed study).

+(3) Community work, which shall not be more than 80 hours per violation, and must be performed in a manner acceptable to the Judicial Administrator.

+(4) Fine of not less than \$20 nor more than \$500 payable to the University Treasurer.

+(5) Restriction or loss of specified privileges for a stated period not to exceed one year, including for example:

+(a) in cases of misconduct in connection with University services or facilities, the student being prohibited from further use of those services or facilities other than in the course of his or her work or study; or

-- (b) in cases of misconduct in connection with University-owned or University-operated housing, the student being ordered to vacate such housing. - (6) Written reprimand. - (7) Probation for a stated period.
-For any violation of this Code or of the terms of probation during the probationary period, the student may be subject to additional penalties for violation of probation, including suspension or dismissal. - (8) Suspension from the University for a stated period not to exceed one year, or indefinitely with the right to petition the University Hearing Board in writing at any time for readmission after the academic term following the academic term in which the suspension occurred.
-While on such suspension, the student may not obtain academic credit at Cornell or elsewhere toward completion of a Cornell degree. - (9) Dismissal, i.e., expulsion from the University.
+(b) in cases of misconduct in connection with University-owned or University-operated housing, the student being ordered to vacate such housing.

+(6) Written reprimand.

+(7) Probation for a stated period.
+For any violation of this Code or of the terms of probation during the probationary period, the student may be subject to additional penalties for violation of probation, including suspension.

+(8) Suspension from the University for a stated period not to exceed one year, or indefinitely with the right to petition the University Hearing Board in writing at any time for readmission.
+While on such suspension, the student may not obtain academic credit at Cornell or elsewhere toward completion of a Cornell degree.

+(9) Dismissal, i.e., expulsion from the University.